-Religious belief is concerned with man’s attempt to make sense of reality and is judged by man to be true or false according as it does or does not make sense to human beings.
-Since a purely mortal human being is not God, however, Pailin says that he “cannot escape this relativity of all his judgments.”
+Religious belief is concerned with human’s attempt to make sense of reality and is judged by human to be true or false according as it does or does not make sense to human beings.
+Since a purely mortal human being is not God, however, Pailin says that human “cannot escape this relativity of all his judgments.”

 Furthermore, says Ferré, if philosophy “has always been engaged in factual knowing, symbolized by correspondence; in logical investigation, symbolized by consistency; in the evaluative and interpretative organizing of experience, symbolized by coherence” – has philosophy brought us proof of anything?
 Or has it merely provided some kind of income for those who write philosophy books?

 While virtually no-one would deny the fact that a man named Jesus from Nazareth walked on earth around two thousand years ago, it is beyond dispute that the life and death of that man has had incredible and unmistakable impact in the world.
 One has only to consider the way that time has been divided between BC and AD.
 Even if we no longer favour that division and prefer to use BCE and CE, they are still centred around the person of Jesus – whether we like it or not.

 Yet, can the life and death of Jesus be said to be consistent and coherent with the rest of history?
 Or the other way around?
 Why should the life and death of this one man stand out so much in history when Jesus seems in many ways to have been an intrusion into history rather than a coherent and consistent part of it?

 Philosophy has sometimes been described as ‘faith seeking understanding’, but, if that is what it is, then philosophy springs from faith and is already based on faith; therefore it does not lead to it.
 “When faith is seeking understanding, the faith is already there, and philosophy comes on the scene too late to produce it” says Alston.